biocore/mmvec/README.md

 While this is running, you can open up another session and run `tensorboard --logdir .` for diagnosis.

-See the following url for a more complete tutorial with real datasets. https://github.com/knightlab-analyses/multiomic-cooccurences
+See the following url for a more complete tutorial with real datasets.

-This information can be directly feed into cytoscape.
+https://github.com/knightlab-analyses/multiomic-cooccurences

 More information can found under `minstrel --help`